furlat/Abstractions/raw_notes/abstractions_types_no_cat_theory.md

     Monad <|-- Maybe
     Monad <|-- IO
 ```

-Formally, we can define a category Text, where the objects are the types of our text objects, such as Token, Sentence, and Document, and the morphisms are the transformations between these types, such as Tokenize, POSTag, and NERTag.
-We can then define functors between this category and other categories, such as List, Maybe, and IO, which capture the common patterns and abstractions of our transformations, such as lists, optional values, and side effects. 🌿⚙️

-For example, we can define a functor Map, which maps each type T to the type List[T], and each transformation f: A -> B to the transformation map(f): List[A] -> List[B], which applies the transformation f to each element of the input list and returns the output list.
-This functor captures the common pattern of applying a transformation to a collection of objects, and allows us to compose and parallelize our transformations in a generic and type-safe way. 🧩🔀

-Similarly, we can define a functor Maybe, which maps each type T to the type Maybe[T], which represents an optional value of type T, and each transformation f: A -> B to the transformation map(f): Maybe[A] -> Maybe[B], which applies the transformation f to the input value if it exists, or returns None otherwise.
-This functor captures the common pattern of handling missing or invalid input values, and allows us to compose and chain our transformations in a way that propagates and handles errors gracefully. 🌿💡

 Finally, we can define a monad IO, which maps each type T to the type IO[T], which represents a computation that may perform side effects and return a value of type T, and each transformation f: A -> B to the transformation flatMap(f): IO[A] -> IO[B], which composes the input computation with the transformation f and returns the output computation.
 This monad captures the common pattern of performing stateful or non-deterministic computations, such as reading from or writing to external resources, or sampling from probability distributions, and allows us to compose and sequence our transformations in a way that manages the side effects and dependencies explicitly. 🚀💻